ReproNim/containers/README.md

 Note: `freeze_versions` adds a change to the `///repronim/containers` dataset.
-Therefore, it is important to ensure that your clone of `///repronim/containers` is publicly available.
+Therefore, it is important to ensure that your clone of `///repronim/containers` is publicly available and specify that URL in the `.gitmodules` instead of the original one.
 Reproducers will use this clone and inherit your changes to `.datalad/config`, including the frozen versions.